ENTALCLINICLONDON

 Professional maintenance through regular dental hygiene appointments becomes particularly important for implant patients.
 Dental professionals can monitor implant health, remove bacterial deposits that home care might miss, and identify potential issues before they become serious problems.
 The titanium implant itself cannot develop decay, but the surrounding gums and bone require ongoing attention.

 Patients should avoid habits that could damage implants, such as chewing ice or using teeth as tools.
-While titanium implants are incredibly strong, the crowns attached to them can still be damaged by excessive force.
-Regular check-ups allow for early detection of any complications and ensure that implants continue to function optimally throughout their service life.
+While titanium implants are strong, the crowns attached to them can still be damaged by excessive force.
+Regular check-ups allow for early detection of any complications and help support continued implant function.

 Key Points to Remember